sdcote/coyote/Docker/EmptyService/README.md

 ## Design

 The `Service` is configured with only a `Wedge` component to keep the service open.
-NNo other jobs are configured.
+No other jobs are configured.

 # Building